 Where a licence is granted, that licence and any subsequent licence will expire on 31 December of the year to which it relates.

 You can specify on your application whether you would like the licence to come into force at the beginning of the day on which it is granted or at the beginning of the next following year.

 New application fee: £175 and is payable on application.

 Continuing licences must be renewed in good time before 31 December if the premises are to continue as an animal boarding establishment.

-Renew a licence fee: £153. - this is due before 31 December each year.
+Renew a licence fee: £153 due before 31 December each year.
 Your licence will automatically be renewed subject to a satisfactory inspection report and there being no issues with the premises.

 Pay by cheque (made payable to Sheffield City Council) through the post, or by cash, cheque or card payment at our reception.